singh-man/books/crackingTheCoding/17_hard.md

 This will work, but it's unnecessarily complicated to keep track of these two lists.

-Instead, we can think of these names as "equivalenceclasses".
+Instead, we can think of these names as "equivalence classes".
 When we find a pair (Jonathan, John), we put these in the same set (or equivalence classes).
 Each name maps to its equivalence class.
 All items in the set map to the same instance of the set.

 If we need to merge two sets, then we copy one set into the other and update the hash table to point to the new set.